7 Incredible Day Trips From Melbourne

 If you love hiking and getting out in nature, you don’t need to travel far to do so.
 The You Yangs National Park is less than an hour’s drive west from Melbourne’s CBD, but will have you feeling as though you’ve travelled much further.

-Dave and I are ambitious hikers, so with a full day in the You Yangs, we managed to tackled practically every hiking trail in the park, racking up 25 kilometres of steps in the process.
+Dave and I are ambitious hikers, so with a full day in the You Yangs, we managed to tackled practically every hiking trail in the park, racking up 25 kilometres worth of steps in the process.
 But in reality, you don’t need to push yourself to do the same: many of the trails can feel a little repetitive, so we’re going to recommend the best way to get a taster of this beautiful park.

 If you’re aiming to walk for around 10 kilometres, there’s three main walks you should consider hitting up.